Se-Jong Pattern – Preview & Insights

 Key Technical Points

-- Turning kick: Kick to the front.
+- Movement 13.
+Turning kick: Kick straight to C (not to an angle).

 Training Suggestions